PoisotLab/EcologicalNetworks.jl/docs/src/usecase/nestedness.md

 realizations of a network, and [`test_network_property`](@ref) to evaluate whether the observed nestedness was observed by chance.
-As it stands, all randomized networks had *lower* values, and so the *p*-value is (essentially)
-0. In short, this network is significantly more nested than expected by chance knowing its degree distribution.
+As it stands, all randomized networks had *lower* values, and so the *p*-value is (essentially) null.
+In short, this network is significantly more nested than expected by chance knowing its degree distribution.